 Our Auguste’s Cottage is a structured, research-based program utilizing the person-centered model.
-We provide memory care for our residents by making them feel at home, rather than feeling like they are in an institutional setting.
+We provide senior memory care for our residents by making them feel at home, rather than feeling like they are in an institutional setting.
 Excellent healthcare is always provided, but maintaining the best quality of life is our primary focus.

 Auguste’s Cottage is a self-contained center within our community.
 The concept of the cottage is to focus on maintaining a secure, home-like environment where residents have a sense of belonging.
-We promote a person-centered approach by surrounding residents with special items from their past and reminiscent artwork to help foster a sense of belonging and cultivate feelings of security and familiarity.
-This safe environment assures high quality memory care for seniors while fostering dignity and supporting autonomy.
-The specially designed, uncomplicated floor plan allows residents to stay oriented and move around more easily by offering strong visual cues.
-Staff members are always in close proximity to offer support.
+We promote a person-centered approach to memory care by surrounding residents with special items from their past and reminiscent artwork to help foster a sense of belonging and cultivate feelings of security and familiarity.

-The dignity and individual expression of each resident is ensured through providing excellent healthcare, a secure and comforting environment, a clear understanding of memory issues and a strong compassion for those we serve.
+The dignity and individual expression of each resident is ensured through providing not only quality memory and dementia care, but also excellent healthcare, a secure and comforting environment, and a strong compassion for those we serve.

 *Services and amenities may vary per location.
 Click here to find a location near you.